0xProject/OpenZKP/Readme.md

 ### Features

-**A simple interface.** The public interface is simple and is considered stable.
+**A simple interface.** The public interface is simple and is considered [semver-stable](https://github.com/rust-lang/rfcs/blob/master/text/1105-api-evolution.md).
 Future versions are expected to add functionality without breaking this interface.

 **Succinct proofs.** For a given security parameter, the proof size is close to minimal.
 Significant improvements here would require innovations in the way constraint systems are designed or in the underlying cryptography.